-13. All academies are expected by Ofsted to have a policy dealing with medical needs and to be able to demonstrate that this is implemented effectively.
+- 14. All academies are expected by Ofsted to have a policy dealing with medical needs and to be able to demonstrate that this is implemented effectively.
 The overall responsibility for the successful administering and implementation of this policy is the responsibility of the Academy Principal.
+The Principal has overall responsibility for ensuring: - that sufficient staff are suitably trained to meet the known medical conditions of pupils at the Academy - all relevant staff are made aware of the pupil's medical condition and supply teachers are properly briefed - risk assessments for school visits, holidays and other school activities outside of the normal timetable are completed - individual healthcare plans are prepared where appropriate and monitored - 15.
 The academy will identify named individuals who are responsible for ensuring that sufficient staff are suitably trained and will ensure cover arrangements in case of staff absences or staff turnover to ensure that someone is always available and on site.